-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Credit Acceptance Corporation, a Michigan corporation, will be held at its principal executive offices, 25505 West Twelve Mile Road, Southfield, Michigan 48034, on Wednesday, June 7, 2017, at 8:00 a.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Credit Acceptance Corporation, a Michigan corporation, will be held at its principal executive offices, 25505 West Twelve Mile Road, Southfield, Michigan 48034, on Friday, June 8, 2018, at 8:00 a.m., local time, for the following purposes:

-- (a) election of four directors, each to serve until the 2018 Annual Meeting of Shareholders and until his or her successor has been elected and qualified; - (b) advisory vote to approve named executive officer compensation; - (c) advisory vote on the frequency of future advisory votes to approve named executive officer compensation; - (d) ratification of the selection of Grant Thornton LLP as Credit Acceptance Corporation's independent registered public accounting firm for 2017; and - (e) transaction of such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (a) election of four directors named in Credit Acceptance Corporation's 2018 Proxy Statement, each to serve until the 2019 Annual Meeting of Shareholders and until his or her successor has been elected and qualified; - (b) advisory vote to approve named executive officer compensation; - (c) ratification of the selection of Grant Thornton LLP as Credit Acceptance Corporation's independent registered public accounting firm for 2018; and - (d) transaction of such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Shareholders of record on April 13, 2017 will be entitled to notice of and to vote at the meeting.
+Shareholders of record on April 12, 2018 will be entitled to notice of and to vote at the meeting.
 You are invited to attend the meeting.
 Whether or not you plan to attend in person, please cast your vote.
-On April 27, 2017, Credit Acceptance Corporation mailed a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2017 Proxy Statement and 2016 annual report and vote online.
+On April 26, 2018, Credit Acceptance Corporation mailed a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2018 Proxy Statement and 2017 annual report and vote online.
 You may also request a paper Proxy Statement and proxy card to submit your vote by mail, if you prefer.
 We encourage you to vote via the Internet.
 It is convenient and saves us significant postage and processing costs.
 The proxy is revocable and will not affect your right to vote in person if you are a shareholder of record and attend the meeting.